HOW TO BE MENTALLY HEALTHY

 plenty of water

-Some people tend to drink to deal with fear and loneliness, and some drink just to change the mood but remember it is just temporary.
+Some people tend to drink to deal with fear and loneliness, and some drink just to change their mood but remember it is just temporary.
 When the drink wears off you may feel worse than before you drink because of alcohol withdrawal symptoms that affect your brain and the rest of your body.
 Take note that drinking is not a good way to manage difficult feelings.
 Drinking too much only damages your body.
 Occasional light drinking is perfectly healthy and enjoyable, limit your alcohol intake to 14 units per week.

 Your family and friends can help you deal with the stresses of life.
 They can make you feel included and cared for.
 They can give or provide advice and different points of view.
 They can help you keep active and solve practical problems.
 Meeting someone face to face is not always possible.
 Try giving them a call, drop them a note, and send a message.
 Just keep lines of communication open.
 It is good for your mental health.

 If ever you feel alone or are out of touch.
 Chilling with friends relaxes you.
 It is worth working on relationships that make you feel loved and valued.
 But if being with someone is damaging your mental health, it is better to take a break or call it a day already.
 It is better to end your relationship with these people in a way that makes you feel ok for both of you.